 If you are addicted to opioids like OxyContin or opiates like morphine, know that your substance use disorder is highly treatable.
-The Recovery Village offers comprehensive options for opiate addiction treatment and has a variety of programs that are specialized to opioid addiction treatment as well.
+The Recovery Village offers comprehensive treatment for opioid (the umbrella term for opioids and opiates) addiction.
 We use numerous strategies, including medical and therapeutic interventions as tools to help you adjust back to life without opiates.
 Our team at The Recovery Village is comprised of experts in addiction science who are dedicated to helping you fight this disease.
 Our goal is always the same: to empower you to maintain a lifetime of recovery.

-- Assessment: As the first step in any program, our evaluation team will conduct medical and psychiatric tests to determine the extent of your addiction and if you have any co-occurring mental health disorders.
-At The Recovery Village, we are particularly thorough in our new patient evaluation to make sure we understand your needs.
+- Admissions Assessment: As the first step in any program, our evaluation team will conduct medical and psychiatric tests to determine the extent of your addiction and if you have any co-occurring mental health conditions.
+At The Recovery Village, we are particularly thorough in our admissions evaluation to ensure that we understand your needs.

-- Detoxification: This step is necessary to help the body cleanse itself of opiates or opioid drugs compounded in your system.
-Detoxification can be dangerous, so we take great care and measures in making sure the process is carried out in the safest possible way.
+- Medically Assisted Detoxification: This step is necessary to help the body cleanse itself of opiates or opioid drugs present in your system.
+Because opioid detoxification is highly uncomfortable, so we take great care to ensure each client is safe and supported in our medically assisted opioid detox programs.

-- Rehabilitation: Each rehab patient at The Recovery Village has a unique treatment plan specifically geared toward their needs.
-This includes a variety of therapies, individual counseling, group therapy, non-traditional or alternative therapies and more.
+- Rehabilitation: Each client at The Recovery Village has a unique treatment plan specifically geared toward their needs.
+Along with tailored medical support in residential and outpatient care, our programs include a variety of therapies, including individual counseling, group therapy and recreational therapies.

-- Aftercare: Before rehab ends, our treatment team will work with you to create an aftercare plan that will prevent relapse.
-Our aftercare planning may include scheduling doctor appointments and drug testing with your primary care physician, sessions with a counselor, attendance at a Narcotics Anonymous meeting in your area, and possibly arranging room and board at a sober living home.
-This can help ensure the progress you made in rehab continues after going home, with a network of guidance and support in place.
+- Aftercare: Before rehab ends, our treatment team will work with you to create an aftercare plan designed to prevent relapse.
+Our aftercare planning may include scheduling doctor appointments and drug testing with your primary care physician, sessions with a counselor, attendance at a Narcotics Anonymous meeting in your area and possibly arranging room and board at a sober living home.
+Aftercare plans help ensure the progress you made in rehab continues after going home, with a network of guidance and support in place.

 - 24-hour nursing supervision